marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

     - Invalid topic.
     - Invalid metrics payload.
   - End-to-end tests for `POST /ingest` (happy path, missing API key, invalid payload).
+  - End-to-end tests for `GET /metrics/:deviceId/:metricName` covering:
+    - Happy path with data in the requested time range.
+    - Empty result set when the range does not contain data.
+    - Validation errors for missing or inconsistent `from` / `to` parameters.
   - GitHub Actions CI runs on Node 20 with `npm ci`, lint, tests and build on pushes and PRs targeting `main`.

 Future phases will extend this document with detailed data model diagrams,